DoctorLogicProduct/dltest/landing-pages/practice-growth-with-doctorlogic-v2.md

   img_alignment: Right
   headline: Custom Content Built To Convert
   text: Receive custom content for every procedure and service offered at your practice.
-    Structured perfectly to give you the domain and keyword authority to dominate search results.
+    Each page is structured to give you the domain and keyword authority to dominate search results.
   class: ''
   btn: []